Artemso/BTTLR_hackathon/README.md

 Download voice models for text to speech from our [shared models](https://drive.google.com/file/d/1n1sPXvT34yXFLT47QZA6FIRGrwMeSsZc/view).

-Move those models to their corresponding folders in `text_to_speec`
+Move those models to their corresponding folders in `text_to_speech`

 ## Usage